Zip line: Children's adventure playgrounds

 Zip-lines may be designed for children's play and found on some adventure playgrounds.
 Inclines are fairly shallow and so the speeds kept relatively low, removing the need for a means of stopping.
 The term "flying fox" is commonly used in reference to such a small-scale zip-line in Australia, New Zealand, and Scotland.

 With playground equipment, the pulleys are fixed to the cable, the user typically hanging onto a handgrip underneath, but occasionally including a seat or a safety strap.
+Short zip-lines in playgrounds are also called "cableways", with a spring stopper at the end.
 Return of the grip or seat is usually done by simply pushing or pulling it via a short wire back to the top of the hill on foot.